darunbjork/Python-Web-Development-Course/LearningJournal.md

 - Defining and using custom functions with various arguments.
 - Managing variable scopes and understanding local vs global variables.
 - Developing a recipe app with difficulty level calculation.

+---

+## Exercise 1.4: File Handling in Python

+### Observations

+- Learned how to read from and write to text files.
+- Explored binary files and the pickle module for handling complex data structures.
+- Understood the importance of file handling for data persistence.

+### Challenges

+- Faced issues with file paths and file modes but resolved them through practice.
+- Had to carefully manage binary data and ensure correct data serialization and deserialization.

+### What I've Learned

+- Basics of file handling in Python, including reading from and writing to text files.
+- Using the pickle module to serialize and deserialize complex data structures.
+- Navigating directories and handling file paths using the os module.
+- Implementing error handling using try-except blocks to create robust programs.
+- Developing a recipe management app that can store and search recipes using binary files.